28 Jan Content Funnel Optimization

 Our real goal is to ensure we don’t lose all kinds of value building leads and instead guide them gently through the bottom of our lead funnel — via our excellent relevant content.
 Because our strategy is to build strength online and then build good leads.

 Marketing Funnels and Customer Journey Maps

 The whole process of how content creates a customer experience while supporting the sales conversion process is complex.
 Sometimes, we feel like we’re completely in the dark, without data or insight, and not in control of the conversion process.
 The graphics below open our eyes to new ways of viewing the lead funnel and making our content work well.

-First though, I thought I’d perk up your interest by showing a few software tools that are dedicated to the marketing funnel and customer journey.
+First though, I thought I’d perk up your interest by showing a few AI marketing tools that are dedicated to the marketing funnel and customer journey.

 Funnelytics Conversion Optimization Software